nikih94/rpi-thermal-benchmark/README.md

 By default, the following sensors are monitored:

-- CPU temperature via `/sys/class/thermal`
+- CPU temperature
-- GPU temperature using `vcgencmd`
+- GPU temperature
-- NVMe disk temperatures via `/sys/.../nvme0/.../temp*_input`
+- NVMe disk temperatures (if equipped)
 - ADC temperature from onboard ADC
+- Fan RPM (if equipped)

 ---